Using empirical research to make the U.S. justice system work better for everyone.

 The Access to Justice (A2J) Lab advances the required transformation by fielding randomized experiments to find what works and then generalizing results into actionable lessons.
 The Lab creates knowledge, constructs best practices, and trains current and future scholars and practitioners to transform the U.S. justice system.

-The Lab has a four-pronged approach to transforming law into a professional founded in empirical research.
+The Lab has a four-pronged approach to transforming law into a profession founded in empirical research.
 The core pillars of our method are:

 DESIGNING access-to-justice interventions and gold-standard, randomized evaluations.